1924 NFL season

 The 1924 NFL season was the fifth regular season of the National Football League.
 The league had 18 teams play during the season, including the new clubs Frankford Yellow Jackets, Kansas City Blues, and Kenosha Maroons.
-The Louisville Brecks, Oorang Indians, St. Louis All Stars and Toledo Maroons folded.
+The Louisville Brecks, Oorang Indians, and Toledo Maroons folded.

 Before the season, the owner of the now-defunct Cleveland Indians bought the Canton Bulldogs and "mothballed" it, taking the team's nickname and players to Cleveland for the season.
-The new team, the Cleveland Bulldogs, won the 1924 NFL title with a 7–1–1 record.
+Amidst controversy, the new team, the Cleveland Bulldogs, won the 1924 NFL title with a 7–1–1 record.